Code-Institute-Submissions/Azza434-Full-Stack-Framework-Milestone-Project/README.md

 - The photos used in this site were obtained from my old projects

 ### Acknowledgements
-- I received inspiration for this project from X
+- I received inspiration for this project from all my projects leading up to this one